 Children with Special Healthcare Needs

-Funding for projects supporting Children with special health care needs who are at elevated risk for chronic physical, developmental, behavioral, or emotional conditions and require health related services of a type or amount not usually required by children.
+Funding for projects supporting children with special health care needs who are at elevated risk for chronic physical, developmental, behavioral, or emotional conditions and require health related services.

 Brian and Marya Griffin Community Fund: Funding for charitable programs and capital projects benefiting the Arts, Culture and Community Advancement in Whatcom County.

 Outdoor Youth Activities and Equipment (related to hunting, fishing and habitat)